 Next to Washabari is the Leesh River.
-The river looks docile for the most part of the year but during the Monsoon months, Leesh sometimes becomes violent and has the record of breaking into Oodlabari and Washabari area including destroying forests and tea gardens.
+The river looks docile for the most part of the year but during the Monsoon months, Leesh sometimes becomes violent and has the record of breaking into the Oodlabari and Washabari areas including destroying forests and tea gardens.
 The view of the river and the hills from the highway bridge is very attractive.
 You may decide to go for a day hike upstream to the Leesh river.
 An hour’s walk from Bagrakot up the river will take you to an abandoned coal mine on the bank of Leesh River.

 If Washabari is on the right bank of the Leesh River, Bagrakot is on the left bank.
-The small village is centered around Bagrakot Tea Garden.
-Just after crossing the Leesh bridge you will reach “Mina More”.
-From here Bagrakot village is a 100 meter on your left.
+The small village is centred around Bagrakot Tea Garden.
+Just after crossing the Leesh bridge, you will reach “Mina More”.
+From here Bagrakot village is 100 meters on your left.

 A road passes through Bagrakot to reach up in the hills.
 Through this road, a large number of tourist destinations can be accessed very easily including Nimbong, Barbote, Samthar, Chuikhim, and Charkol.
 The road condition is not very good when last reported and you must confirm the current status of the road from Mongpong check post before venturing into this road.

 Further east from Mongpong as you drive through the Highway you will visit the following places one after the other.
-Distance given are from Mongpong.
+The distance given is from Mongpong.

 Washabari – 8 Kms